-Adam Smith is almost never read by people that quote him and that what quotes do come from him is cherry picked by elitist institutions such as The Hoover Institute, and The Heritage Foundation to support their pro-corporate agendas.
+Adam Smith is almost never read by people who quote him.
+What quotes come from him is cherry-picked by elitist institutions such as The Hoover Institute and The Heritage Foundation to support their pro-corporate agendas.

 Adam Smith Fashioned as an Amoral Wall Street Trader

 Adam Smith is presented to us by conservatives as something like a Wall Street trader constantly extolling the virtues of the “free market.”
-Free market should always be in quotes, as very few free markets exist or are allowed to exist by the monopolies that control the economy and being divorced from all morality.
+The free market should always be in quotes, as very few free markets exist or are allowed to exist by the monopolies that control the economy and are divorced from all morality.
 Undiscussed by the elites is Adam Smith’s consistent moral discussions in all of his works, but in particular his book The Theory of Moral Sentiments.

 Adam Smith and Labor

 According to current US thinking, labor unions are a slippery slope to communism.
 However, there is a problem with this.
-Mainly that the Soviet Union nor China never had the type of unions designed to negotiate higher pay for workers.
+Mainly, the Soviet Union nor China ever had the type of unions designed to negotiate higher pay for workers.

 “In the case of the Soviet Union, the unions they did have, called Soviet Trade Unions “were government organizations whose chief aim was not to represent workers but to further the goals of management, government and the CPSU.
 As such they were partners of management in attempting to promote labor discipline, worker morale, and productivity.
 Although they were also empowered to protect workers against bureaucratic and managerial arbitrariness.” – Wikipedia

 Thus, this thing which is a slippery slope to communism, did not, in fact, exist under communism.
 However, the fact that this is historically inaccurate does not bother the people that say it or repeat it because they are not historians but propagandists by trade.
 So far, the propaganda has worked.